This article will describe the Everest Base Camp Trek Packing List for Female Trekkers.

 Here is the list of packing materials you will need as a female trekker in your expedition.
-These will help you ensure that your journey is an easier and a safer one.
+These will help you ensure that your journey is easier and safer.

 Table of Contents

-Everest Base Camp Trek Packing List for the Female Trekker
+Everest Base Camp Trek Packing List for Female Trekkers

 a.
 Trekking trousers – You will normally need two of these.
 One convertible and one that you can turn into shorts.